LL-Pengfei/CS1010-AY1819S1-Personal/docs/as04-comments.md

 ### SelectionSort

-This is an easy question, but unfortunately less than half the class received full marks.
+This is an easy question, but unfortunately, less than half the class received full marks.
 Most of these are due to lack of documentation >.<

 ```C
 /**